El blog de Archer Dental

 If discomfort persists beyond a few days or worsens, it's important to give us a call so we can check in and make sure your healing is progressing normally.

-Keeping your mouth clean is crucial after a deep dental cleaning—but that doesn’t mean being aggressive.
+Keeping your mouth clean is crucial after a deep dental cleaning, but that doesn't mean being aggressive.
 Think of your gums like a healing cut: you want to keep the area clean, but not scrub it raw.

 In some cases, your provider may recommend an antimicrobial rinse to reduce bacteria as your mouth heals.
 Whether or not one is prescribed, rinsing with warm salt water a few times a day can provide natural relief and support healing.

 Your diet plays a surprisingly important role in how well your gums recover.
 Eating the right foods can soothe inflammation and protect sensitive tissues, while the wrong ones can slow down healing or cause irritation.
+For the first 48 hours, focus on:

-• Soft, lukewarm foods like oatmeal, yogurt, steamed veggies, and mashed potatoes
+• Soft, lukewarm foods like oatmeal, yogurt, steamed veggies, and mashed potatoes.

-Once your gums start to feel better, you can gradually return to your normal diet—just be sure to avoid anything that feels uncomfortable.
+Once your gums start to feel better, you can gradually return to your normal diet.
+Just be sure to avoid anything that feels uncomfortable.

-Managing Bleeding and Swelling
+Managing bleeding and swelling

 Minor bleeding or swelling is normal for the first day or two.
 Rinsing with warm salt water can help reduce inflammation, while a cold compress applied to the outside of your cheek may ease swelling or tenderness.